 Which Is Best for You: A Bodybuilder Physique or Powerlifting Physique?

-At the end of the day, what type of physique whether body vs powerlifting will be determined by what the lifter going to the gym is trying to accomplish.
-Is the lifter working out to build more muscle, are they looking to lose fat, or is it to maintain a healthy lifestyle and be fit?
+At the end of the day, the type of physique—be it bodybuilding or powerlifting—will be determined by what the lifter going to the gym is trying to accomplish.
+They might aim to build muscle, shed fat, or simply maintain a healthy lifestyle and stay fit.

 If the goal is to develop muscle, have an aesthetic appeal, and reduce the amount of body fat, then a bodybuilder physique is ideal.
-Usually, this regimen would have aerobic activity included and consideration of a proper diet to achieve a shape similar to the top 10 bodybuilders of all time.
+Typically, this routine would incorporate aerobic activity and a focus on maintaining a proper diet to attain a physique similar to the top 10 bodybuilders of all time.

-However, too much focus on developing muscles could lead to detrimental behavior (muscle dysmorphia), leading to reckless behavior such as consumption of anabolic steroids, which may have dangerous side effects.10
+However, too much focus on developing muscles could lead to detrimental behavior (muscle dysmorphia), leading to reckless behavior such as consumption of anabolic steroids, which may have dangerous side effects.15

 Some individuals may look to get strong and don’t care much about building symmetrical or proportionate muscle.
 They are looking for the functional aspect of weightlifting, which is simply getting stronger—a powerlifting physique would suit these individuals.
 Powerlifters often forego activities such as cardio or do not pay too much attention to body fat percentages and the diet that goes along with that.